 Looks pretty slick, right?
-Yeah, that proved to be a bit of an issue when lifting the stand into position.
+Yeah, that proved to be a bit of an issue when lifting the blind into position.
 The plastic cladding doesn’t offer much in the way of handholds.
-To help with this, we screwed a piece of 1×2 onto the front of the stand, right in front of the roof.
+To help with this, we screwed a piece of 1×2 onto the front of the blind, right in front of the roof.
 We can grab it when moving the thing around.

-We attached each leg with 10-inch-long ½” carriage bolts; two per side go through above the floor, securing to the corner 4×4 posts of the stand walls.
+We attached each leg with 10-inch-long ½” carriage bolts; two per side go through above the floor, securing to the corner 4×4 posts of the blind walls.

-And one per side extends through the perimeter of the floor itself, tying into the strongest rectangle in the stand.
+And one per side extends through the perimeter of the floor itself, tying into the strongest rectangle in the blind.

 It’s far safer to take the legs off.
-There’s enough room that you can jam ‘em into the space between the bed rails and the stand.
+There’s enough room that you can jam ‘em into the space between the bed rails and the blind.

-However you choose to transport it, the stand was designed to be erected from the bed of a truck.
+However you choose to transport it, the blind was designed to be erected from the bed of a truck.
 It’s really easy: Two guys get up against the cab and lift.
-Once it reaches a certain point, the Stand is doing the driving, and one guy will have to jump out and keep the stand from going all the way over.
+Once it reaches a certain point, the blind is doing the driving, and one guy will have to jump out and keep the blind from going all the way over.
 We’ve set this thing up from the ground, too, and that was fine as well.

-Once your stand is up, it’s probably a good idea to use guy lines.
+Once your blind is up, it’s probably a good idea to use guy lines to anchor it.
 We used 15” ground anchors and tied them to the carriage bolts where they extended through the floor frame.
-You could also tie the stand to a tree or something.
 Please don’t just stand this thing up and call it good.
-It’s pretty stable until you get two guys up there in a 30 mph wind.
+It’s pretty stable until you get two guys up there or there’s a 30 mph wind.
 Use the guy lines.

 We bought everything for this project at Home Depot.
 We’re not shilling for those guys, but wanted to make something almost anyone could buy.
 If we weren’t doing this for The Masses, we’d support our local hardware store.
 Shoutout to Herrington’s!
 Anyway, here’s a list of stuff you can get at Big Orange and turn into a DJ Stand: